Tombstone, Arizona Territory

 Johnny Ringo’s supposedly haunted gravesite in the Chiricahua Mountains;

-Locations along the San Pedro River, sites such as Charleston, Fairbanks and / or Contention, all frequented by the Cow-boy's & Earp's ... this gives everyone an idea the riding distances.
+Locations along the San Pedro River, sites such as Charleston, Fairbank and / or Contention, all frequented by the Cow-boy's & Earp's ... giving everyone a perspective of the riding distances Wyatt and his posse took.

 Private tours of Tombstone, the OK Corral, and more conducted by renown Tombstone historians.